 Loan Exit Interview Required

-Perkins Loan and Stafford Loan borrowers are required to have an exit interview with the Financial Aid Office before leaving campus to ensure that they fully understand their commitments and obligations under this federally-funded program.
+Perkins Loan and Stafford Loan borrowers are required to have an exit interview with the Office of Financial Aid before leaving campus to ensure that they fully understand their commitments and obligations under this federally-funded program.

 An appeal process exists for students or parents who believe that individual circumstances warrant exception from published College charges and refund policies.
 Persons wishing to appeal for special consideration should address such an appeal in writing to the Vice President for Finance and Business at Monmouth College.